Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 #### $$\mathbb{F}_1$$-representation theory

-Prerequisites: _Modules and homological algebra_
+Prerequisites: _Modules and Homological Algebra_

 Early on, one learns about vector spaces over the real numbers.
 In later courses, vector spaces over finite fields are also considered.
 However, a field generally has at least two elements, $$0$$ and $$1$$, which are assumed to be distinct.
 In some areas of modern mathematics, the concept of a "field with one element" has appeared.
 This is not an actual object, but more of a guiding principle.
 While in more advanced settings, it is not even clear what the definitions in this theory are, there is some agreement that a vector space over the "field with one element" is just a pointed sets.
 The goal of this project is to review the theory of representation theory of quivers over $$\mathbb{F}_1$$.